themtok/autogen-octotools/README.md

 1. Create a new tool in the `tools/` directory.
 2. Register the tool in your script using `runtime.register_tool()`.

+## Disclaimer

+Many parts of implementations (like prompts) were inspired by original Octotools implemenation - [octotools](https://github.com/octotools/octotools)

 ## References

 - Paper: [OctoTools: An Agentic Framework with Extensible Tools for Complex Reasoning](https://arxiv.org/abs/2502.11271)